2022-23 Northwestern Transfer Acceptance Rate, Requirements, and Application Deadline

 For high school applicants, Northwestern University has a single-digit acceptance rate.
 Just like other schools of its ilk—Johns Hopkins, Cornell, and Rice—the overwhelming majority of those who apply end up disappointed.
 On a more optimistic note, transfer applicants at Northwestern fare much better than freshman hopefuls.
-This blog will share the Northwestern transfer acceptance rate as well as other essential pieces of information like the Northwestern transfer deadline, the requirements/checklist for applicants, the Northwestern transfer decision date and much more.
+This blog will share the Northwestern transfer acceptance rate as well as other essential pieces of information like the Northwestern University transfer deadline, requirements, decision date, and much more.

 Northwestern Transfer Acceptance Rate